 Understand Your Happiness “Set Point”

 Studies have found that, for the most part, we have a comfortable, habitual level of happiness that we gravitate towards.
 This means that experiences can alter our joy for a short time, but eventually, we move back to our set point of happiness or our disposition.
 Luckily, you can alter this set point.
 In particular, focusing on compassion, altruism, and helping others has been shown to have the biggest impact on people’s happiness set point.
 This doesn’t mean you have to spend money.
 There are as many ways to help others as there are people in this world.

 Focus On Community

-Studies have shown that being lonely or alone is terrible not only for our health but also for our emotional wellbeing.
+Studies have shown that being lonely or alone is terrible not only for our health but also for our emotional well-being.
 Especially given the worldwide lockdowns that are still ongoing due to the coronavirus pandemic, we could all do with a little extra focus on the community.
 An 80-year-long Harvard study found that being an active member of a community is one of the most important joy components.
 This doesn’t mean you have to stick with the community you were given at birth, however.
 It’s completely fine to switch things up and find a new community aligned with your values.
 Churches, found families, hobby meetup groups, community gardens, dog parks—opportunities to foster community relationships are all around us.

-There is no magic formula for happiness; however, there are tips and tricks that can set you off on the right path towards joy.
+There is no magic formula for happiness; however, there are tips and tricks that can set you off on the right path toward joy.
 There are countless more studies that you can read through if you find the above helpful.